 - The Token you are using, was explicitly expired by using the method DELETE on /auth/token.

 If a protected resource is requested by using an expired or invalid token, the fw Server will respond:

 In this case you must handle the 401 Unauthorized exception and request a new access token.

 1.3 Enabling GZip to compress HTTP responses

 Optionally fw REST API allows you to enable GZip compression on HTTP Responses.
 A custom HTTP Header has to be added to the request in order to enable GZip compression:

-1.4 How to import the Postman Collection to Postman for a quick start
+1.4 How to import the "swagger.json" file to Postman to use all End Points

 - Download & Install Postman from https://www.getpostman.com